28 Jobs for Math Majors That Offer Awesome Opportunities

 17. Market researcher

 What products should companies sell, and how can they promote them?
 These are the kinds of questions that market researchers strive to answer.
 They use their skills in statistical analysis to figure out what products people want to buy and how much they are willing to pay for them.
 The data they collect helps companies develop products, establish price points, and design marketing campaigns.
-This is a hot field, with much-faster-than-average growth expected between 2018 and 2028.8
+This is a hot field, with much-faster-than-average growth expected between 2018 and 2028, according to the OOH.

 - Median salary: $63,790